Does the use of Olivine for CO2 reduction still require a lot of basic research?

 No, in principle all laboratory research is finished.
 The project is in a phase of experiments and scaling to practical use.
 In the Netherlands several initiatives have already found practical application.

 Is the speed of weathering really a problem?

 It is wise to select the best climates for weathering, and the best conditions, but contrary to theoretical models based on the extrapolation of abiotic laboratory experiments, observations in the real world show that the speed of weathering is fast enough to provide a practical solution.

 Is there enough exploitable olivine to help the world?

-There is, even close to the Earth’s surface more than thousand time more olivine than there will be ever necessary to counteract the rise of CO2 levels.
+There is, even close to the Earth’s surface more than thousand time more olivine than there will be ever necessary to counteract the rise of CO2 levels, for example see:

 What are the possible environmental risks caused by spreading olivine?

 Minimal, because the olivine option is based on a natural process that has gone on for the whole of geological history.
 Some points need consideration: whereas for most ecologies a restoration of low pH values is positive (this is normally done by liming, but that doesn’t have the additional benefit of CO2 capture), there are specific biotopes that require low pH values.
 These should not be strewn with olivine.